kachick/chawan/doc/config.md

 [[omnirule]] # this is accepted
 ```
-This allows users to disable default array rules.
+This allows users to disable default table array rules.
+Note that these
+declarations must be placed at the beginning of the file.

 * Inline tables may span across multiple lines.
 Rationale: the toml specified
   behavior is counter-intuitive.